Slavery and Human Trafficking Statement for the Financial Year October 2021 – October 2022

 - You must notify your manager or HR as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.

-- You are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage.
+- You are encouraged to raise concerns about any issue or suspicion of modern slavery in any part of our business or supply chains of any supplier tier at the earliest possible stage.

 - If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, raise it with your manager.